Image

 The LDP application process in Missouri can be complex, but working with an experienced Town and Country, MO DWI attorney can help you regain your driving privileges as quickly as possible.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
 (This is why our Town and Country, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • The machine functions within precise limits regarding temperature and accuracy